 Refrigerated Transport

-Refrigerated transport is an essential part of the cold chain, and supplies the consumer with safe, high-quality perishable goods.
-These are foodstuffs and non-food goods such as pharmaceuticals, flowers, plants, chemical products, etc. Frozen goods are transported at a temperature of –18ºC or lower, whilst chilled goods should be kept at a temperature above the freezing point.
-Some goods are also transported at controlled temperatures above 15°C (e.g. cocoa, coffee, flavourings, certain fruit & vegetables, and some pharmaceuticals).
+Refrigerated transport is an essential part of the cold chain, supplying the consumer with safe, high-quality perishable goods.
+These are foodstuffs and also non-food goods such as pharmaceuticals, flowers, plants and chemical products.
+Frozen goods are transported at a temperature of –18ºC or lower, whilst chilled goods should be kept at a temperature above the freezing point.
+Some goods are also transported at controlled temperatures above 15°C, for example, cocoa, coffee, flavourings, certain fruit & vegetables, and some pharmaceuticals.

-Transportation distances between production areas and the end destination are increasing.
-A large amount of goods are transported from the southern to the northern hemisphere, as the public get used to receiving a supply of out of season produce all year round.
+Transportation distances between production areas and the end destination are ever increasing.
+A large amount of goods are transported from the southern to the northern hemisphere, as the public gets used to receiving a supply of out of season produce all year round.

 Currently, there are around 4 million refrigerated vehicles in service worldwide, including vans (40%), trucks (30%), and semi-trailers or trailers (30%).
 According to a recent study, global road freight transport is expected to grow 2.5% per year until 2030.
 But with all this material being transported around the world, how can we be sure that a suitable and consistent temperature is maintained throughout the journey?